 This tick-borne disease affects both humans and dogs.
 Lyme disease is most often contracted though deer ticks biting dogs and spreading the virus.
 Deer ticks are found in small numbers in various parts of the United States, but the majority of them are concentrated in the northeast from the Carolinas through southern Maine.

-Lyme disease results in high fever, lameness, swollen lymph nodes – and swelling in the joints.
+Lyme disease results in high fever, lameness, swollen lymph nodes – and joint inflammation.
 Unlike humans, who show symptoms of Lyme disease soon after a tick bite, dogs can take up to 2-5 months before exhibiting symptoms.
 Lyme disease in dogs can be treated with antibiotics for a period of 15-30 days.
 Flea and tick medications can help prevent dogs from contracting the disease.

 Similar to degenerative joint diseases, spinal diseases like intervertebral disc disease can eventually cause joint pain in dogs.
 Like the ligaments in joints, vertebrae discs can cause atrophy from degenerative conditions, leading to herniation or ruptures.
 When they do, the structure of the dog’s spine is affected, and creates pain, loss of sensation, and even paralysis.